samba-in-kubernetes/sambacc/README.md

 ## About

-The sambacc is an experimental project that aims to consolidate configuration of samba, and related components, running in a container.
-The configuation of one or many containers is provided to the tool as JSON which then handles the low level details of actually configuring smbd and other parts of the container environment.
+The sambacc is an young project that aims to consolidate and coordinate configuration of [Samba](http://samba.org), and related components, when running in a container.
+The configuation of one or many instances can be provided to the tool by way of a JSON file which then handles the low level details of actually configuring smbd and other elements in the container environment.